-Before you start looking for your perfect home, find out if you qualify for the necessary funds with a home loan pre-approval.
+Before you start looking for your perfect home, find out if you qualify for the necessary funds with a home loan pre-approval calculator.

 Getting pre-approval for a home loan is one of the first big steps to owning your very own home.
 Pre-approval can give you far more bidding power and confidence when making an offer.
-As all banks and lenders have their own specific eligibility requirements for pre-approval, an easy-to-use calculator for these purposes currently doesn’t exist.
+Calculate your borrowing power

 Why is it important to determine your home loan eligibility?

-In any case, pre-approval will also give you the confidence to make an offer on a property knowing that your financial situation has been reviewed and an independent party thinks you can afford this home, too.
+Pre-approval will give you the confidence to make an offer on a property knowing that your financial situation has been reviewed and an independent party thinks you can afford the property.
 If you don’t qualify for pre-approval, take it as an opportunity to review your borrowing amount or other conditions which may have affected your application.

 What home loan can you afford?

 One of the first things most people decide about their home loan is whether to go with a fixed or variable interest rate.
-A variable interest rate home loan can let you take advantage of favourable market conditions as variable interest rates will fluctuate with the rates the Reserve Bank sets.
-However, if the interest rates go up you can expect you pay more per month.
+A variable interest rate home loan can let you take advantage of favourable market conditions, as variable interest rates will fluctuate with market conditions and the official cash rate set by the Reserve Bank.

 With a fixed rate loan, you will always know exactly how much your monthly repayments will be, which can make it easier to plan your budget.